piukhq/aperture/docs/CONTRIBUTING.md

 To dismiss a modal (for example after a successful api call) we have to send another action to set the modal requested to none like so: `dispatch(requestModal(ModalType.NO_MODAL))`

 Its a bit weird but it  keeps things super consistent which is useful when modals can be very tricky from a visual and accessibility standpoint.
-## Vulnerability Management

-Synk is our current tooling for ensuring we are informed of new vulnerabilities in Aperture.
-However at time of writing this is about to be phased out.
-We are not sure if there is anything that will replace it currently so cannot tell you what we will do instead about vulnerability reporting.

-However as a general rule we treat package vuonerabilities with the following urgency:

-1. Critical - As soon as is discovered, or at least once you have finished whatever it is you are doing.
-Create a new sprint ticket if need be.
-2. High - To be addressed in the next sprint, create a ticket if need be.
-3. Medium/Low.
-Review the vulnerability and, unless there is a special case, we will typically address them when we have spare time.

-There might be special cases where we do something different but thats the general rule of thumb.
-By keeping on top of things we normally can avoid massive package upgrades with more risk of not knowing what particular change broke everything.

 # Development Pipeline

 Phew, nearly there.
 Now you are ready to *Get Things Done* but need to know how we typically get from a Jira ticket, to the code being deployed on production.
 Lets go through that process to show the conventions we use.

-## Git strategy

 We use Gitlab Flow as our branching strategy which looks like this: